 Love, leopard style

-I’ve delayed the next blog post for now (now probably late May as CITES CoP18 has been postponed due to the terrorists attacks) while I concentrate on a certain leopard rehab situation.
+I’ve delayed the next blog post for now (now probably sometime in the first week of June as CITES CoP18 has been postponed due to the terrorists attacks) while I concentrate on a certain leopard rehab situation as well coordinating with the team on several coexistence issues involving leopard, tiger and of course, people.
 I don’t know how many hours I’ve spent with big cats, in the wild, in rehabilitation or captive situations, whatever, it’s in the thousands and then if you add to that the time analyzing data, well you can see why I don’t really have much of a social life, maybe these cats are my social life.
 If you look at the image, the visiting wild leopard, a large male, is showing submissive behaviour to a rehabilitating female leopard.
 Big cat romance is passive/aggressive, serious injury, even death can happen.
 Courtship and mating can show what we consider violence but to big cats it’s just part of the gig, it’s what they do, both females and males are warriors of the jungle, strong individual characters, one of the reasons I am so drawn to them, so determined about their protection.